cpsource/web-login-logout/csp/README.md

 	*.<yoursite>.org
   ```

-I used a 'free' certificate from zerossl and I don't recommend them.
+For a while, I used a 'free' certificate from zerossl and I don't recommend them.
 First
 the certificate is good for only three months, and two, it did not include
 support for my subdomain.